hpc/charliecloud/doc/ch-image.rst

 :code:`touch(1)` shenanigans can corrupt an image.
-Second, every version of a large file is stored verbatim and uncompressed (e.g., a large file with a one-byte change will be stored in full twice), and large files do not participate in the build cache's de-duplication, so more storage space will likely be used.
+Second, every version of a large file is stored verbatim and uncompressed (e.g., a large file with a one-byte change will be stored in full twice), and large files do not participate in the build cache’s de-duplication, so more storage space will likely be used.
 Unused versions *are* deleted by :code:`ch-image build-cache --gc`.